One of the most important parts of planning your wedding is choosing the wedding invitations.

-This lets you know if they are slow to respond or not because you don’t want to work on a brand that takes forever to respond to emails, right?
+This lets you know if they are slow to respond or not because you don’t want to work with a brand that takes forever to respond to emails, right?
 Ask everything that comes to mind.
 What is included, how much it costs, the production time, shipping time, ask whatever comes to mind, and clear all your doubts.

 Photo credits: Marta Filipczyk

 I always recommend buying some extra invitations.
 There are invitations that can be misplaced, backtracked, or because your parents want to invite someone else and urgently need more invitations.
 Buy everything extra.
 Find out how re-printing works.
 Many brands charge a very high re-print fee that you were unprepared for and it seems unfair since you only want them to reproduce what you have previously purchased.

 Some brands can take up to 6/8 weeks and nobody wants to expect that, right?
 It’s essential that you know how many days you will wait to get your invitations from the initial inquiry.

 Keep all this in mind and ask me anything.
 Our invitations are 100% personalized and we are happy to help.

 Do you want to receive more useful tips and advice?
-Join my newsletter on the box, at right.
+Join my newsletter in the box, on the right.

 PS.
-Let me know what are or were the most significant struggling while your wedding planning.
-White in comments, please.
-I would love to learn with you.
+Let me know what are or were the most significant struggles during your wedding planning.
+Write in the comments, please.
+I would love to learn from you.